ichiriac/beaba/demo/README.md

 ## List of applications :

+- default : this is not really a demo, but it's more a squeleton for a new empty app.
+To start a new app you should copy/paste and read the README.md of the app to start your new app.

 - hello_world : this demo only shows a hello world, with a minimalistic bootstrap process thats shows you how the beaba runs it's boostrap